mrstallion/fchat-rising/docs/index.md

 # What is this?!

 **F-Chat Rising** is an extended version of the [original F-Chat 3.0 client](https://wiki.f-list.net/F-Chat_3.0).
-It contains new features, bug fixes, and other improvements.
+It offers new features, bug fixes, and usability improvements.

 Scroll down to see a [feature summary](#link-previews), or take a look at a more [detailed list of features](https://github.com/mrstallion/flist-rising/blob/master/readme.md#key-differences).